Daikan-yama Station: Station layout

 This station consists of two opposed side platforms serving two tracks.
 This station can only accommodate eight-car-length trains.

 Platforms

 History

-The station opened on 28 August 1927, 18 months after the Tokyu Toyoko line opened.
-On March 15, 2013, the Shibuya Station above-ground train platforms closed down to serve the new underground platforms at the same station to serve the through service from the Tokyo Metro Fukutoshin Line Through services.
-As a result, The line between Daikan-yama and Shibuya Stations had to be replaced with a new section of underground track.
-On the morning of 16 March 2013 Tokyu Corporation started construction on converting the upwards slope at Daikan-yama station downwards.
+Daikan-yama Station opened on 28 August 1927, 18 months after the Tokyu Toyoko line opened.
+On March 15, 2013, the Shibuya Station above-ground train platforms closed down to serve the new underground platforms at the same station to serve the through service from the Tokyo Metro Fukutoshin Line through services.
+As a result, the line between Daikan-yama and Shibuya Stations had to be replaced with a new section of underground track.
+On the morning of 16 March 2013, Tokyu Corporation started construction on converting the upwards slope at Daikan-yama station downwards.
 This included doing the same to the tracks and platforms to accommodate the new underground section.
 A total of 1,200 engineers worked 3 hours and 25 minutes throughout the night to lower the slope downwards.